Holiday rentals in Bala

 This important place in Welsh history and culture is home to castles, museums, and historic estates.
 The imposing hilltop fortress of Dolwyddelan Castle sits less than an hour to the west, while the Byd Mary Jones World heritage centre just south of town tells the story of a 15-year-old local who forged her own path in 1800.
 The town also has several impeccably landscaped gardens, as well as cosy cafes, restaurants, and pubs.

-Top things to do in Bala
+What are the top things to do in Bala?

 Erddig